It's recommended for STUDENTS who would like to add to either a

-*Should you need to cancel or reschedule a lesson, please contact me or reschedule on Verbling at least 12 hours in advance.
+*Should you need to cancel or reschedule a lesson, don't hesitate to get in touch with me or reschedule on Verbling at least 12 hours in advance.
 (I also abide by this rule if I have to reschedule.)

-*Cancelling within the last 12 hours results in an automatic payment of 50% of the lesson fee.
+*Cancelling within the last 12 hours results in 50% of the lesson fee charged automatically.

-*Please note that if a student is absent for a lesson without any notification, 100% of lesson fee will still be charged by default.
+*Please note that 100% of the lesson fee will still be charged by default if a student is absent for a lesson without any notice.
 (I will wait for 15minutes before I mark the lesson absent.)

-*Please ensure that you have a good, reliable internet connection and audio/visual setup.
+*Please ensure a good, reliable internet connection and audio/visual setup.

-*Please don't use cell phone for your lesson as it severely limits what you can do for lessons.
-I do not give lessons for students who only use their cell phone.
+*Please don't use a cell phone for your lesson as it severely limits what we can do for lessons.
+I do not give lessons for students who only use their cell phones.